Killing of Brian Thompson: Thompson and UnitedHealthcare

-Brian Robert Thompson (born July 10, 1974) was the chief executive officer (CEO) of UnitedHealthcare, the insurance arm of UnitedHealth Group, from April 2021 until his death.
+Brian Robert Thompson (July 10, 1974 – December 4, 2024) was the chief executive officer (CEO) of UnitedHealthcare, the insurance arm of UnitedHealth Group, from April 2021 until his death.
 He had worked for UnitedHealthcare since 2004.
 UnitedHealthcare insures 49 million Americans and generated $281 billion in revenue for the 2023 fiscal year.
 Under his leadership, UHC's profits increased from $12 billion in 2021 to $16 billion in 2023, and his total annual compensation was $10.2 million.
 At the time of Thompson's death, the company was the largest health insurer in the United States.

-UnitedHealthcare has repeatedly faced criticism for its approach to handling claims.
+UnitedHealthcare had repeatedly faced criticism for its approach to handling claims.
 It and other insurers were named in an October 2024 report from the United States Senate Homeland Security Permanent Subcommittee on Investigations showing a surge in prior authorization denials for Medicare Advantage patients.
 Reports of increasing rates of prior authorization denials prompted investigations by ProPublica and the United States Senate, investigations which were described as a "stain" on Thompson's time of leadership by Fortune.
 According to Thompson's widow, he had been receiving threats related to a "lack of [insurance] coverage".
 In May 2024, a lawsuit was filed against Thompson along with Stephen Hemsley and two other senior executives for alleged fraud and insider trading due to failing to disclose an antitrust investigation into the company by the United States Department of Justice and by selling stock options before the probe was made public.

-Suspected assailant's preparations
+Mangione's preparations

 The suspect arrived in New York City on November 24, 2024, on a Greyhound bus.
 The bus route began in Atlanta, Georgia, but authorities do not know from which city or town he boarded.
 The day of his arrival, he checked into the HI New York City Hostel on the Upper West Side of Manhattan with a falsified New Jersey identification card; he paid for his stay in cash.
 He stayed at the hostel for all but one night of the 10 days he was in New York City, checking out on December 3.

+After his guilty plea, Mangione revealed that he had contacted UnitedHealthcare to gain access to details of the event Thompson was heading to by posing as an investor from a multibillion dollar firm.